 How To Make Tomato Caprese Salad with California Balsamic Vinegar

-This no-fuss caprese salad recipe makes a healthy and delicious meal perfect for those lazy nights.
-Just simply toss your fresh tomatoes, extra-virgin olive oil, mozzarella cheese, and basil on a plate and top it off with Balsamic Vinegar.
-With that, you’re good to go!
+This no-fuss caprese salad recipe makes a healthy, low carb and delicious meal perfect for lazy nights.
+Simply toss your fresh tomatoes, extra-virgin olive oil, mozzarella cheese, and basil on a plate and top them with california balsamic vinegar and you’re good to go!

 Arrange the mozzarella cheese, tomatoes, and basil together on a plate.